shero(s) of the day!

 "In 1953 alone, African Americans filed over thirty formal complaints of abuse and mistreatment on the buses.
 Most came from working-class black women, mainly domestics, who made up nearly 70% of the bus ridership."

 So, Rosa Parks wasn’t merely refusing to move her tired ass out of a seat on the bus, as so many have touted over the decades since.
 She had a plan that was based on over a decade of hearing stories like Recy Taylor and Gertrude Perkins.
 She had her own history of an attempted rape where she refused the attack by letting the white man know he would have to rape a corpse because she would rather die than let him make her a victim.
-She knew exactly what she doing when she rallied support in 1944 and she damn well knew that in 1955, it wasn’t simply about a set on the bus.
+She knew exactly what she doing when she rallied support in 1944 and she damn well knew that in 1955, it wasn’t simply about a seat on the bus.

 the original creators of #metoo